PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Conclusion.md

 Please follow the links below to continue the class:
 1. Conclusion: 2 hours
 2. Referencing: 1 hours
-3. CRISP-DM: -
+3. CRISP-DM: 1 hour; potentially more depending on your project

 Feel free to ask for personal feedback during Datalab: from 9:00 to 16:00, in person or online.

 Good luck!

 ## 0) ) Write the Conclusion
 Now, let's write the conclusion of your poster.
 You have gone through all the steps.
 You know what to do next and why that's what you need to do.
-That essentially involves:
+That essentially involves communicating:
-Communicating:
 - A summary of the problem and research question: the problem makes a case for the research question;
 - What the data implies based on your Exploratory Data Analysis;
 - How to proceed or what to consider.